 1. What treatment is available for sex addiction?

 Treatment programs for sexual addiction include patient, outpatient, and aftercare support, and self-help groups.
 Treatment programs also offer family counseling programs, support groups, and educational workshops for addicts and their families to help them understand the facets of belief and family like that are part of the addiction.

 Unlike recovering alcoholics who must abstain from drinking for life, sexual addicts are led back into a normal, healthy sex life much in the way those suffering from eating disorders must relearn healthy eating patterns.

 There are several treatment centers throughout the world that offer treatment options.
 For more information, contact the International Institute for Trauma and Addiction Professionals (IITAP) at (480)575-6853 or [email protected] .

 Like other types of addicts, some sexual addicts may never be "cured."
 Sexual addicts achieve a state of recovery, but maintaining that recovery can be a lifelong, day-by-day process.
 The Twelve Step treatment approach teaches addicts to take their recovery "one day at a time" - concentrating on the present, not the future.

 3. Is there any help available for the partners of sex addicts?

 Partners of sexual addicts, like partners of alcoholics, can also benefit from counseling and support groups.
-Normally these partners are codependents, and they, too, suffer from the extreme adverse effects of the addiction.
+Often, partners suffer from extreme adverse effects from the addiction.
 Inpatient and outpatient programs, counseling, and support groups are all available to help them regain control of their lives and support the recovery of their partner.